LyndonFan/lyndonfan.github.io/_posts/2025-11-17-Review-The-Terraformers.md

 >
 > Whistle cut her off: _You know I'm just as intelligent as I always was, right?
 The only difference is now you have to listen to me._

 It's almost like a reverse LLM, though it probably wasn't a thing when they initially wrote it.
 If anything, this shows it's relatable!

-- relevant to current news!
-	- poor people being treated, erm, poorly by companies / corporations
+Like how it mentions poor people being treated, erm, poorly by corporations; and housing being a contentious issue.
-	- housing crisis

 ## Second Opinion from a Friend